Pacifier: Benefits

+The American Academy of Pediatric Dentistry's (AAPD) policy on pacifier use in the first months of life is to support the parental decision.
+Pacifier use is associated with a lower risk of developing a habit of finger sucking.
+The messaging from the AAPD is that prolonged use of a pacifier after 1 year of age can increase the risk of otitis media and use of a pacifier after 1.5 years (18 months) can have a negative effect on the development of the baby's orofacial complex that can lead to bite and cross bite problems.

-Researchers have found that use of a pacifier is associated with a substantial reduction in the risk of sudden infant death syndrome.
-They are divided over whether this association is sufficient reason to prefer pacifier use.
+There is some evidence that pacifiers can decrease the risk of sudden infant death syndrome (SIDS).
+The researchers are divided over whether this association is sufficient reason to prefer pacifier use.
 Some argue that pacifiers should be recommended on the strength of an association, just as back sleeping was recommended on the strength of an association.
 Others argue that the association is not strong enough or that the mechanism is unclear.

+Pacifiers can help premature infants as they develop their reflexes including the sucking reflex.

+Pacifiers can also provide comfort and some amount of pain-reliever effect if an infants requires a minor procedure.
 Pacifiers have also been found to reduce infants' crying during painful procedures such as venipuncture.

-Some parents prefer the use of a pacifier to the child sucking their thumb or fingers.

 Researchers in Brazil have shown that neither "orthodontic" nor standard pacifiers prevent dental problems if children continue sucking past the age of three years.

 It is commonly reported anecdotally that pacifier use among stimulant users helps reduce bruxism and thus prevents tooth damage.
 It is also known to help infants and toddlers to get to sleep and also keeps infants and toddlers calm.

 Medical policies

 The American Academy of Pediatric Dentistry's "Policy on Thumb, Finger and Pacifier Habits" says: "Most children stop sucking on thumbs, pacifiers or other objects on their own between 2 and 4 years of age.
 However, some children continue these habits over long periods of time.
 In these children, the upper front teeth may tip toward the lip or not come in properly.
 Frequent or intense habits over a prolonged period of time can affect the way the child's teeth bite together, as well as the growth of the jaws and bones that support the teeth."

 A study of sudden infant death syndrome (SIDS) states that "It seems appropriate to stop discouraging the use of pacifiers."
 The authors recommend the use of pacifiers at nap time and bedtime throughout the first year of life.
 For breastfeeding mothers, the authors suggest waiting until breastfeeding is well established, typically for several weeks, before introducing the pacifier.

-The British Dental Health Foundation recommends: "If you can, avoid using a dummy and discourage thumb sucking.
-With prolonged use (see Drawbacks above), these can both eventually cause problems with how the teeth grow and develop.
+The British Oral Health Foundation recommends: "If you can, avoid using a dummy, soother or pacifier and discourage thumb sucking.
+These can both eventually cause problems with how the teeth grow and develop.
 And this may need treatment with a brace when the child gets older."